 Get their creative juices flowing with a blank, but unusual, canvas.
-With 12 weatherproof paints, six puffy paints and 12 resin rocks to decorate, this kit will keep kiddos busy and happy during hot afternoons.
+With five weatherproof paints, two paintbrushes and four large rocks to decorate, this kit will keep kiddos busy and happy during hot afternoons.
 Then, send them outside to decorate your yard with pops of color.

 Bring the symphony to your child's fingertips with this interactive book that teaches him the different aspects of a symphony and the families of instruments.
 The 19 sound buttons allow your preschooler and elementary-age kid to hear each instrument's part of Beethoven's Fifth Symphony.
 Next stop: Carnegie Hall.